section-engineering-education/engineering-education/content/articles/building-web-application-with-kotlin-and-typescript/index.md

 ### The build scripts

 Gradle is a collection of build scripts that we can use to automate the processes.
-The gradle build scripts, for example, can do the simple action of copying files from one directory to another before the actual building process begins.
+The Gradle build scripts, for example, can do the simple action of copying files from one directory to another before the actual building process begins.

 Multi-module Gradle build may contain modules like: